 The 26-year-old favorite absolutely smashed the final, finishing more than a second clear of Japan’s Katsuhiro Matsumoto, celebrating by screaming out loud and punching the air as he soaked up the applause of his adoring fans.

 “I’ve waited eight years for this title,” said an emotional Sun, easily China’s biggest sporting personality.

 ASIAN GAMES/ China’s Sun celebrates gold before flags fall

 Philippine Swimming – Jasmine Alkhaldi Makes Finals in 100 Free at Asian Games

 Alkhaldi qualified 6th to the finals.
-Alkhaldi made the most of the absence of Quah Ting Wen of Singapore and Nguyen Vien of Vietnam who beat her at the last SEA Games in 2017 were she picked up the bronze.
+Alkhaldi made the most of the absence of Quah Ting Wen of Singapore, and Nguyen Vien of Vietnam, who beat her at the last SEA Games in 2017, where she picked up the bronze.

 Consequently, Jasmine was the fastest qualifier from South East Asia to the final.
 Jasmine set the National Record of 55.90 during the SEA Games bronze effort.
 She will have a shot at breaking that tonight.

 Philippine Swimming – Roxanne Ashley Yu makes 200 Backstroke Finals at Asian Games.